duraidabdul/Neptune/README.md

 ###### Compatibility
 Requires iOS 12.0 or later.
 Made for iPhone.

 Feel free to follow me on Twitter @duraidabdul for updates!
-If you'd like to donate, here is a link: paypal.me/duraidabdul.
+You can donate to support my future projects [here](paypal.me/duraidabdul).
 Thank you :)